Ibiza: Nightlife

 At the end of the 1990s, the after-hour parties took firm root on the island.
 In 1999, the Circoloco parties made their debut at DC10, with some of the original elements of Ibiza nightlife at the forefront.

 In recent years, during the summer, top producers and DJs in dance music come to the island and play at the various clubs, in between touring to other international destinations.
 Some of the most famous DJs run their own weekly nights around the island.
 Many of these DJs use Ibiza as an outlet for presenting new songs within the house, trance and techno genres of electronic dance music.
 The island has achieved fame as a cultural centre for house and trance in particular, with its name often being used as a partial metonym for the particular flavour of electronic music originating there, much like Goa in India.

 Since 2005, the live music event Ibiza Rocks has changed perceptions of the Ibiza party landscape.
 Bands such as Arctic Monkeys, Kasabian, The Prodigy and the Kaiser Chiefs have played in the courtyard of the Ibiza Rocks Hotel.

-The season traditionally begins at the end of May, where Opening Parties take place at Ibiza's clubs over the course of a three-week period.
-Opening Parties normally coincide with the culmination of the International Music Summit, a three-day conference which has taken place on the island every year since 2008.
-The first clubs that host opening parties are normally Amnesia, Privilege, Ushuaia and Hi Ibiza.
+The season now traditionally begins at the end of April, where Opening Parties take place at Ibiza's clubs over the course of a three-week period.
+Opening Parties normally coincide with the culmination of the International Music Summit, a three-day conference promoting the electronic music industry, featuring speakers, masterclasses and performances, and co-hosted by Pete Tong and Jaguar.
+IMS has taken place on the island annually since 2007 and holds its closing party at the top of Dalt Vila.
+The first clubs that host opening parties are normally Ushuaïa, Hï, Amnesia, and Pacha.
+The first parties take place at the end of April, starting with the Hï and Ushuaïa Opening Parties, and the last parties occur around mid-October, usually being the Amnesia and Pacha Closing Parties.
+Ibiza has recently won numerous awards globally for its world class nightlife venues.
+The new super clubs including Hi and Ushuaïa, are two of the most notable as of 2024.

 Other

 The island's government is in the process of making policy changes to encourage a more family-friendly and quieter tourism scene.
 These include rules such as the closing of all nightclubs by 06:00 at the latest and requiring all new hotels to be 5-star.
 The administration wants to attract a more international mixture of tourists.

-The tourism of the island is not always characterized by its nightlife.
+The island's tourism is not always characterized by its nightlife.
 Visitors can take a hot-air balloon ride, surf, visit the Cave Can Mark, or go to Cap Blanc's Aquarium.